01.22.26

 Nowadays, SIM cards have limited storage.
 They mainly store your network plan information (to be able to authenticate and connect you to the network), and your phone number.
 They no longer store contacts or text messages.

 Can be lost or damaged – the physical nature of a SIM card means that with frequent removal (or even fraudulent removal), it can be lost or damaged.
+(Always be gentle when removing and handling it, such as when you reset the SIM card.)

-The process to activating a SIM card may vary between carriers, so we would recommend checking out your carrier’s support for relevant instructions, but the general method of activating a SIM card follows these simple steps:
+The process to activating a SIM card may vary between carriers, so we would recommend checking out your carrier’s support for relevant instructions.
+(And if you're getting a new number, check out steps to take before changing your phone number.)

 If you run into any issues with your activation, contact your carrier directly for further support.